 This Orange Balsamic Roasted Okra is easy to make and healthy!
 It is slightly crispy and has the most beautiful orange zing to it.
 These unexpected flavors are incredible and the perfect summer side.

 Do you guys remember when I shared the recipe for Stir-Fried Okra with Garlic, Chilies, and Lime a few weeks back?

 → sidebar ← Do you also remember how I called it Sir Fried Okra?
 I'm so happy that you guys are awesome and forgiving about such a big fail.
 I was cringing big time when I finally caught that one.

-This easy to make and healthy roasted okra recipe is slightly crispy and has the most beautiful sweet and tangy orange zing to it.
-These unexpected flavours work incredibly well together.
+This easy-to-make and healthy roasted okra recipe is slightly crispy and has the most beautiful sweet and tangy orange zing to it.
+These unexpected flavors work incredibly well together.

 I wish I could share with you the look on my handsome man's face when he eats something he really likes.
 He kind of freezes up and his eyes get wide before a big smile spreads across his face.
 I use that look to judge if I nailed a recipe.
 This recipe got that look.

 Roasted okra on its own, sprinkled with a healthy pinch of sea salt, is totally delicious.
 But, covered in this orange balsamic glaze, it's kinda out of this world.